Blood Flow Restriction Exercise: Considerations of Methodology, Application, and Safety

 The aim of this article was to give an overview of the adaptations to different modes of BFR, methods of application and the safety considerations.
 The authors recommend the use of BFR combined with different forms of exercise (resisted, aerobic, passively), considering the volume and intensity, as well as the amount of cuff pressure, restriction time, size and cuff material.
 Tables 1–3 set out the parameters by which practitioners should use BFR based on up to date and current research in the area.

-All authors contributed to the writing and reading of the manucsript.
-All were involved in the design and agreed the statements made by the position stand.
+All authors contributed to the writing and reading of the manuscript.
+All were involved in the design and agreed to the statements made by the review.